 Salesforce has been key to News International’s social transformation.
-The company manages every interaction with customers through Salesforce — including new subscriptions, updates, and more.
+The company manages every interaction with customers through Salesforce—including new subscriptions, updates, and more.
 Salesforce automatically converts inquiries from its readers into cases that are quickly routed to customer service.
-Agents can easily see a customer’s subscription information and contact history, resulting in faster, more responsive follow up.
-“Today we're servicing customers in new and different ways,” continues Cheesbrough.
+With a social customer profile, agents can see a customer’s subscription information and contact history, resulting in faster, more responsive follow up.
+“With social, we're servicing customers in new and different ways,” continues Cheesbrough.
 “Salesforce gives us the agility to move much quicker than we could previously.”

 The company also connects all of its employees from finance to sales to technology in order to boost agility and creativity in a fun working environment.
-Teams use an employee social network — powered by Chatter — to collaborate on projects and share product ideas, while new hires use an app built on the Salesforce platform to choose their own tools for their jobs.
+Teams use an employee social network—powered by Chatter—to collaborate on projects and share product ideas, while new hires use an app built on the App Cloud to choose their own tools for their jobs.

 “Salesforce lets us focus our teams on innovation, creativity, and deploying the best product that we can into the marketplace,” Cheesbrough adds.
-“It's brought us real business results.”
+“Social has brought us real business results.”